StereoMath: An Accessible and Musical Equation Editor: Related Work

 The most dominant paradigm for reading formulae is in a linear fashion, such as in ChromeVox and NVDA.
 Unfortunately, this linear representation results in "fewer possibilities to 'navigate' between lines, besides the need to memorize terms and partial results" \cite{da_paixao_silva_content_based_2018,da_paixao_silva_how_2017}.
 With Nemeth Code Braille-based readers, there is an added cost of learning Braille and purchasing a refreshable display.

-Some tools, such as JAWS MathViewer and ChromeVox-NavMatBr \cite{da_paixao_silva_content_based_2018}, organize mathematical expressions into a tree, allowing faster and more comprehensible navigation \cite{da_paixao_silva_how_2017}.
-Unfortunately, JAWS does not adhere to the MathSpeak protocol, resulting in ambiguous readalouds: for example, ``$\sqrt{3i}-2i$'' and ``$\sqrt{3i-2i}$'' result in the same output \cite{noauthor_jaws_nodate, noauthor_jaws_nodate_1}.
+Some tools, such as JAWS MathViewer and ChromeVox-NavMatBr \cite{da_paixao_silva_content_based_2018}, organize mathematical expressions into a tree, enabling faster and more comprehensible navigation \cite{da_paixao_silva_how_2017}.Unfortunately, JAWS does not adhere to the MathSpeak protocol, resulting in ambiguous readalouds: e.g., ``$\sqrt{3i}-2i$'' and ``$\sqrt{3i-2i}$'' result in the same output \cite{noauthor_jaws_nodate,noauthor_jaws_nodate_1}.